VirtualEnvWrapper is commonly used by Python developers to manage their virtual environments. While many of them are familiar with the mkvirtualenv

 mkvirtualenv project_a

-Running the command mkproject project_b creates a folder in ~/Dev and a virtual environment folder in ~/.virtualenvs.
+command to create a project folder and virtual environment folder automatically.

 You can override the defaults as shown below.